-For many years, dovetail joints have been cut by hand saws and chisels.
-However, in recent years, cutting dovetails with a router and a dovetail jig has become the method of choice, particularly for commercial woodworking shops.
-There are a variety of different types of dovetail jigs: some that require a guide collar on the base of the router, some that use a bearing-tipped bit, some that must be used on a router table and more.
-Here are some of the most popular commercial dovetail jigs on the market today (listed alphabetically), all of which have been reviewed on here.
+Traditionally, dovetail joints were cut by hand saws and chisels.
+But in modern times, cutting dovetails with a router and a dovetail jig is far more common, both for home woodworkers and commercial woodworking shops.
+There are a variety of different types of dovetail jigs: some that require a guide collar on the base of the router, some that use a bearing-tipped bit, some that must be used on a router table, and more.
+Comparing some of the most popular commercial dovetail jigs on the market today can help you choose the style that is the best fit for your projects.

 Akeda DC16 Dovetail Jig

 The AKEDA DC16 Drawer Construction Jig takes a bit of an innovative approach that differs from many other dovetail jigs.
-For instance, the DC16 utilizes a dual guide bar system on which the base of your router glides across, providing a much more stable platform to keep the router square to the jig (and board) than other dovetail jigs.
+For instance, the DC16 utilizes a dual-guide bar system on which the base of your router glides.
+This provides a much more stable platform to keep the router square to the jig (and board) than many other dovetail jigs.
 The router is guided by a collar in-between fingers to make precise cuts.
-In this woodworking review, learn all about the AKEDA DC16 Drawer Construction Jig.

 The Katie Jig Dovetail System is a dovetail jig with a bit of a different design than many of the other jigs on the market.
 The jig has adjustable fingers that allow you to create any number of variations of pin and tail positions.
-By adding the optional Dovetail Toaster, the Katie Jig has a clamping system that is really better than found on many other jigs.
-Check out this innovative dovetail jig in this woodworking review.
+By adding the optional router table clamping system, the Katie Jig can be optimized for use on a router table.

 Keller Model 1601 Dovetail System

 The Keller Dovetail System was the original router-based dovetail jig on the market 30 years ago, and it is just as effective today for making consistent, repeatable through dovetails.
-One of the biggest advantages of this system over most table-top dovetail jigs is the ability to create dovetails on very wide boards, making it ideal for building large dovetailed chests.
-Read all about the Keller Dovetail System and how you can use one with your router to create various dovetails on your woodworking projects.
+One of the biggest advantages of this system over most tabletop dovetail jigs is the ability to create dovetails on very wide boards, making it ideal for building large dovetailed chests.

 Leigh D1600 Dovetail Jig